DamianS-eng/wiihacks-wiki/amazon/amazon.md

 ### SD Cards and Readers

   Why are there two cards, 30 gigs apart in size, yet the same price?
 Compatibility.
-There will be certain homebrew that having that plan old SD card will help you with.
-Most people the 32GB option should be great.
+There will be certain homebrew that require the use of a standard SD card, which is 2GB or less.
+For most people the 32GB option should be great.

 #### 2GB